Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Problem description

 This variation was handled as a multi-objective optimization case with the first objective being the same as in the first variation and the second being the total sequestration, for the optimizer to be guided towards larger injection rates.

 Although a target rate limit of 100 Mstb/day for a producer might be way over the maximum capacity of what a well can handle, reservoir simulators enforce physical constraints (such as bottomhole pressure limits), so any target rate exceeding feasible bounds defaults to the same practical outcome.
-In other words, selecting an infeasibly large rate yields no advantage and becomes a “trivial solution”.
-Importantly, different optimization methods tested here converge to different optimal points rather than uniformly exploiting such trivial upper limits.
-This confirms that the optimization procedure identifies genuinely distinct, physically valid and non-trivial solutions.
+In other words, infeasibly high targets are clipped by simulator constraints; nevertheless, different optimizers converge to distinct feasible solutions.